arkhipenko/Dictionary/README.md

 ### Memory management:

+#### Footprint

+Each `Dictionary` object requires 28 bytes (22 for packed structures) for itself + 20 bytes for underlying `NodeArray` obiect.

+If you use compression, the Dictionary needs to allocate space for compressing / decompressing strings equal to your `_DICT_KEYLEN` and `_DICT_VALLEN` settings.

+For every key/value pair a new `node` object is created (24 bytes (18 bytes for compressed structures)) and space for key and value strings is allocated equal to the length of key and value strings + a few bytes for storing length (the amount of bytes depends on the `_DICT_KEYLEN` and `_DICT_VALLEN` settings - the Dictionary allocates 1, 2 or 4 bytes as necessary.
+The minimal number of bytes for the key string depends on the `_DICT_CRC` setting and will be 2, 4, or 8 bytes respectively).

+**Example**:

+Unpacked structures, CRC32, no compression, default `_DICT_KEYLEN` and `_DICT_VALLEN` settings (64 and 254 bytes respectively)

+key/value = "this is a key"  : "This is a Value"

+memory footprint:

+- Dictionary object = 28 bytes
+- NodeArray object = 20 bytes
+- 1 x node object = 24 bytes
+- 1 x key string = (13 + 1) bytes
+- 1 x value string = (15 + 1) bytes
+- TOTAL: **102 bytes**

+By default Dictionary allocates `NodeArray` space for 10 nodes.
+Each key/value is allocated upon insertion.

 #### DRAM vs. PSRAM

 Dictionary allocates all its objects on the Heap.
 For ESP32 microcontrollers specifically there is an option to use PSRAM (if present) as a storage: